Lurking Fear (film): Production

 Lurking Fear was shot in Romania.

 Release

-Lurking Fear was released directly-to-video in July 1994.
-Directory C. Courtney Joyner reflected on the release later, stating that "I was very hard on myself and upset after the film was completed and released." and that he was "surprised aby how extraordinarily generous the reviews were.
+Lurking Fear was released in July 1994.
+Director C. Courtney Joyner reflected on the release later, stating that "I was very hard on myself and upset after the film was completed and released." and that he was "surprised by how extraordinarily generous the reviews were.
 We ended up getting a very lucrative cable sale out of the Full Moon catalogue after the film was primarily out."

 Lurking Fear was released on DVD by Wizard on Oct 23, 2012.

 Critical reaction

 The film received mostly negative reviews from critics.
 TV Guide awarded the film a negative 1 out of 4 stars, criticizing the film's execution, and the one-note performances by the film's actors.

 Film critic Leonard Maltin awarded the film 1 1/2 out of 4 stars calling the film "seedy", and "more derived from Key Largo than H.P.
 Lovecraft's story".

 In their book Lurker in the Lobby: A Guide to the Cinema of H. P. Lovecraft, Andrew Migliore and John Strysik write: "As with many Full Moon films, Lurking Fear's trailer is better than the feature it promotes.
 That's unfortunate because Joyner had a wonderful professional cast who, with a cleaned-up script and a hands-on producer, could have made the film a standout among [Lovecraft] adaptations."